Minimal ring extensions of the integers exhibiting Kochen-Specker contextuality: Consequences for symmetric matrices over commutative rings

-This algebraic formulation allows us to investigate KS colorability of projections over some rings of number-theoretic interest.
+The results of Section~\ref{sec:uncolorable} also allow us to investigate KS colorability of projections over some rings of number-theoretic interest.
 This was explored to some extent in~\cite{BMR}, including for finite fields of prime order.
-Now thanks to the uncolorable set of Theorem~\ref{thm:Q}, we are able to extend this treatment to $p$-adic numbers and localizations of the ring of integers in a unified way.
+We are now able to extend this treatment to $p$-adic numbers and localizations of the ring of integers in a unified way.
 For a prime $p$, let $\F_p = \Z/p\Z$ denote the field with~$p$ elements, let $\Z_p$ denote the ring of $p$-adic integers, and let $\Z_{(p)} = \{a/b \in \Q \mid a,b \in \Z, \, p \notdivides b\}$ denote the localization of the integers at the prime ideal $(p)$.